 - For Table select sales_report.

 Click Add in the bottom right corner and then click Add to report.

 A preview of the available fields you can add to the report opens.

-Under Available Fields, click on ratio, and drag it into the Dimension section.
+Under Data Field, click on ratio, and drag it into the Dimension section.

 Click in the number icon to edit.